Chronic Sinusitis

 To diagnose if an infection is fungal, your ENT will need to perform a complete medical exam, review all relevant medical history, examine a tissue specimen under a microscope, and may also order a CT scan or MRI.
 There are three types of fungal sinusitis:

 • Mycetoma Fungal Sinusitis – This type of fungal sinusitis often occurs in patients with chronic sinusitis and nasal polyps.
-The existing inflammation and nasal obstructions make it difficult for mucus to exit the sinuses which allows dead cells to become trapped creating what is known as saprophytic fungus.
+The existing inflammation and nasal obstructions make it difficult for mucus to exit the sinuses which allows dead cells to become trapped, creating what is known as saprophytic fungus.
 This can cause the existing inflammation and nasal polyps to increase leading to immense suffering with added breathing troubles.
 Medication will have little to no effect on treating mycetoma fungal sinusitis.
 Therefore, endoscopic sinus surgery is typically the treatment avenue of choice.
 Most patients experience excellent, long-lasting results.

 • Allergic Fungal Sinusitis – If a patient is determined via an allergy test to be allergic to a fungus, they may be at risk of developing allergic fungal sinusitis.
 Allergic fungal sinusitis sufferers may experience nasal polyps, thick mucus, and asthma.
 Notwithstanding treatment, which usually involves surgical removal and clearing, it is common to suffer from allergic fungal sinusitis multiple times.
 For pain and symptom management, patients will often be prescribed a medical regimen including the use of anti-inflammatory drugs, immunotherapy, and/or antihistamines.